-With the start of a brand new year, most of us make resolutions about health, finances and time management, but many times home decor resolutions don’t make it on our lists.
-Home is a sanctuary, a place of relaxation and memory making.
-Today, I’m sharing five easy resolutions to make your home a more beautiful and enjoyable space.
+With the start of a brand new year, most of us make resolutions about health, finances, and time management, but home decor resolutions often don’t make it on our lists.
+Home is a sanctuary, a place of relaxation and memory-making.
+Today, I’m sharing five easy home decor resolutions to make your home a more beautiful and enjoyable space.

 1. Organize cluttered spaces.

-Stacks of mail on the kitchen counter, piled paperwork in the study and socks that need to be matched tend to get overlooked at my house during the busy holiday season.
-Now is the time to prepare a plan of action to not only clean up the clutter but also to create a plan to keep clutter at a minimum.
+Stacks of mail on the kitchen counter piled paperwork in the study, and socks that need to be matched tend to get overlooked at my house during the busy holiday season.
+Now is the time to prepare a plan of action to clean up the clutter and create a plan to keep clutter at a minimum.
 An organized home is a less-stressful and more enjoyable place to be.
 Mandi has incredible resources for organizing your home at Organizing…Your Way.

 2. Make one small update each month.